mijnog/cybersec-notes/README.md

   Essential for anonymous web browsing.

 - #### [Tails OS](https://tails.net/)
-  A privacy-focused OS that you can run from a USB drive.
+  A privacy-focused OS that can be run from a USB drive.

 ---